LDMONTY007/Niner-Knockout/README.md

 # Untitled Fighting Game

+Use Unity version 2022.3.16f1 to open this project.

 Fighting game base similar to Smash bros.